 Studying At Home

-How do I stay safe and work from home?
+How do I stay safe when working from home?

 - Remember to stay safe online by only communicating with people who you know and trust